LIFE STORY

 The proposal, once approved, was quickly hijacked by Crawford, who saw it as yet another source of funds for those non-Japanese speaking ANU academics researching the Japanese economy.

-I had proposed setting up centers where adults whose careers were taking them to Japan could study Japanese intensively before leaving Australia.
+I had proposed setting up centres where adults whose careers were taking them to Japan could study Japanese intensively before leaving Australia.

 And when they arrived in Japan they would find someone who would help them continue their studies, or find jobs where they could use their Japanese.

-It would resemble the Standford Center which had such success in bringing up a generaton of Japan experts in the US.
+It would resemble the Stanford Center which had had such success in bringing up a generation of Japan experts in the US.

-That Canberra language center only managed to survive for a year or so.
+That Canberra language centre only managed to survive for a year or so.

 …